Coming Soon đ At the beginning of April, youâll be

 As Mick Jaggar said, âI went down to the demonstration, to get my fair share of abuse.â â You Canât Always Get What You Want

-a swino 11 months ago
+a swino about 1 year ago

 According to a thing I heard once, when a francophone wants to be derogatory toward law enforcement, the equivalent to âcowsâ is preferred. âmort au vauchesâ or something close.